A Connecticut Yankee in King Arthur's Court: Adaptations and references

 Several independent films produced during the 1990s drew inspiration from the novel, such as Army of Darkness (1992) and the fourth and fifth entries in the Trancers series.

 In the Carl Sagan novel Contact, the protagonist, Eleanor Arroway, is reading A Connecticut Yankee in King Arthur's Court, specifically the scene where Hank first approaches Camelot, when she finds out about her father's death.
 The quotation Bridgeport?'
 Said I. 'Camelot,' Said he" is also used later in the book, and the story is used as a metaphor for contact between civilizations at very different levels of technological and ethical advancement.

-Yankee also greatly influenced Soviet sci-fi writers Arkady and Boris Strugatsky and their two seminal books.
-In the humorous Monday Begins on Saturday, Merlin's character is taken entirely from Mark Twain's book, and he often references it.
-Hard to Be a God is essentially a remake of Yankee, concentrating on the moral and ethical questions of "civilizing the uncivilized".
-Its ending is almost identical to Yankee: Both main protagonists crumble under the weight of the dead bodies of those they tried to civilize.

 The fifth season of TV series Once Upon a Time features Hank Morgan.
 He is introduced in the episode "Dreamcatcher" as Sir Morgan, a widower with a teenage daughter, Violet, living in a Camelot that exists in a magical reality.
 Violet becomes a love interest for main character Henry Mills.
 Morgan does not appear on-screen again but is mentioned in later episodes.
 He and Violet, along with other Camelot residents, are transported to Storybrooke in the "real" world.
 When most of Arthur's court returns to Camelot, Violet informs Henry that she and her father will stay in Storybrooke since her father is originally from Connecticut in the same world.
 A tie-in novel, Henry and Violet, confirms other details consistent with Twain's novel, such as Hank leaving Connecticut in the year 1889.

 In the Chronicles of the Imaginarium Geographica series by James A. Owen, Hank appears in several books as a time-traveling "Messenger" recruited by Mark Twain.
 Hank is able to travel through time and space at will using an enchanted pocket watch, which eventually suffers a malfunction that strands him in the time stream.
 (Sandy and Hello-Central are not mentioned in the series.)